AI Benchmark Leaderboards

 We need your help!

-We use these benchmarks to make the case for kids in LMICs - we want to AI model developers to know where they can improve their models for LMIC contexts.
-And the best way to do this is to use real world examples.
-Do you know any relevant information sources that can help?
-E.g. examples from LMICs of student work, early grade maths textbooks or compilations of common misconceptions.
+We use these benchmarks to make the case for kids in LMICs – we want the AI model developers to know where they can improve their models for this context.
+And the best way to do this is to use real-world examples.
+Do you know any relevant information sources that can help? e.g. examples from LMICs of student work, early grade maths textbooks or compilations of common misconceptions.
 If so, please get in touch with alasdair.mackintosh@fabinc.co.uk